cloudfoundry/diego-upgrade-stability-tests/README.md

 export CONFIG=$PWD/config.json
 ```

-Make sure the release directories for the legacy and latest Cloud Foundry and Diego are named `cf-release` and `diego-release`, otherwise the deployments will fail.
+Make sure the release directories for the legacy and latest Cloud Foundry and Diego are named `cf-release` and `diego-release`, as otherwise the deployments will fail.

-The aws_stubs_directory is required due to the fact that bosh-lite has breaking changes to the blobstore
-when running locally.
-Using an AWS s3 bucket allows us to work around this issue.
+BOSH-Lite deployments of CF v220 that use the 'local' blobstore cannot be
+upgraded to CF deployments that use the `blobstore` job.
+To work around this,
+the DUSTs must be configured to use an AWS S3 bucket as the CC blobstore.
+Create
+a directory with stubs to configure that blobstore, then supply the path of that
+directory as the value of the `aws_stubs_directory` configuration parameter.

-The use_sql_vprime boolean property specifies whether the bbs should upgrade onto sql.
-It should only be specified as true if a cf-mysql-release has been uploaded.
+The `use_sql_vprime` boolean property specifies whether the BBS should migrate

-You can then run the following tests with:
+data from etcd to the SQL store.
+It should only set to `true` if the cf-mysql
+release has been uploaded.

+Run the test suite by invoking the ginkgo CLI from the root of this repository:

 ```bash
 ginkgo -v
 ```